 The Canon PIXMA G7020 is a somewhat compact printer.
 It's heavier than the Canon PIXMA TR8520 and it's slightly taller, but it shouldn't be a problem for most spaces.

-The G7020 has a poor display screen.
+The Canon PIXMA G7020 has a poor display screen.
 It's a monochrome 2 Line Full-Dot Matrix Display which gives it a vintage, calculator-like feel.
 However, some may find it restricting since it can only display a limited amount of text at a time.
 There are also physical buttons that surround the screen and while you can tilt the screen cover, the display screen has poor viewing angles.

-The Canon PIXMA G7020 has an excellent inkjet cartridge system.
+The Canon PIXMA G7020 has an outstanding inkjet cartridge system.
 It yields a high amount of black and colored pages so you can print out stacks of documents before these cartridges need to be refilled.

 This printer will accept third-party cartridges, but this could void its warranty.